perrygeo/leaflet-simple-csv/README.md

 * All dependencies included or linked via CDN

 ### Usage
-Download, add your own data csv, edit the `config.js` and load index.html in a browser.
+Download, add your own data csv, copy the `config.js.template` to `config.js`, edit it according to your needs, then load index.html in a browser.

 ### Thanks to...